cbreenmachine/methy-load/README.md

 # Organization

-Data is coming in "pools" of five samples.
+Data is coming in pools of 20 and groups of of five samples.
 The structure of the data directory reflects how we received the data.
 As of November 4, 2021, we've recieved 20 samples (four pools of five).

 This is also tracked in the